robminer6/robminer6/README.md

 Hi everyone👋 I'm Rob!
-I'm currently a senior in the Honors program at the University of Michigan, where I am majoring in Computer
-Science with a minor in Music.
-I have just completed an internship at Qualtrics as a Software Development Engineering Intern, where I built a web portal using React which automated the submission of regulatory files.
-Previously, I worked as a Research Assistant with a professor from UM's School of Information, where I helped author and revise a computer science e-book which serves as a companion to a series of Coursera courses taken by millions of beginner programmers.
-Other previous experience includes working at DTE Energy over the course of three summers.
-In 2021, I worked in IT on their cybersecurity team and obtained a Microsoft Azure AZ-900 Certification.
-In 2020, I worked on a different team in IT where I developed a chat-bot that, using language understanding technology, can interpret and answer a user's questions about Microsoft Teams.
-In 2019, I worked on the
+I'm currently a Software Developer at Epic in Verona, WI.
+I recently graduated with Distinction from the College of LSA at the University of Michigan, where I majored in Computer Science and minored in Music.
+Previously, I interned at Qualtrics as a Software Development Engineering Intern, where I built a web portal using React which automated the submission of regulatory files.
+Other previous experience includes working as a Research Assistant with a professor from UM's School of Information, where I helped author and revise a computer science e-book which serves as a companion to a series of Coursera courses taken by millions of beginner programmers.
-Cable and Conduit Design team.
-In my free time, I sing in the University of Michigan Men's Glee Club, where I am the Stage Manager and Tickets Manager.

-The best way to contact me is via email at robminer@gmail.com or robminer@umich.edu - either works.
+The best way to contact me is via email at robminer@gmail.com.
 Please don't hesitate to reach out with any opportunities!

 <!---
 robminer6/robminer6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.